BasiliskII for Linux

 -Select “eth0” (this only shows up when the sheep_net driver has been installed correctly).

 In MacOS, you'll have to set TCP/IP to manual and set an IP-address in your local network, including your subnet, router and dns information)

 Give your emulated system some memory.

 Next, you need a ROM file.
 ROM files that will work with BasiliskII for Linux are e.g. a “Performa“ or “Quadra” rom extracted from an actual hardware Macintosh.
 There is a guide to getting a ROM using Tomeviewer on a physical Macintosh.
 Rom files support running up to a certain Mac OS and processor, so take care to use the correct one for your needs.

 Choose the mac model you wish to emulate: either a MacIICI for Mac OS 7.x, or a Quadra900 for Mac OS 8.x

 Choose cpu type you wish to emulate: either 68020, 68020 with FPU, 68030, 68030 with FPU or 68040.

 Emaculation.com site policy is to not offer or link to ROM files, although Apple seems to have stopped taking action against distribution of ROM files.
 You can find compatible files when you search the web for “redundant robot sheepshaver” (without the quotes).

-Leave these values at default.
-“JIT Compiler” should be checked.
+Leave these values at their default.

 Insert your Mac OS cd and click “start” to boot.
 If you haven't installed the network driver, but choose to use it under Networking you'll see an error message about that until you do.